Food Allergy and Intolerance

 - A network of dietitians working in the field of food allergy and intolerance

 - CPD hours can be logged if course content aligns with your APD learning goals

 - A Certificate of Attendance (students) or Professional Certificate (graduated dietitians)

 Ingrid graduated from the dietetics program at Curtin University in 1995 and has worked in various public, community health and hospital positions in Western Australia and the northern Territory, including Clinical Dietetics Manager at Royal Darwin Hospital.
 She has worked at the Perth Children’s Hospital (formerly Princess Margaret Hospital) since 2009 in the area of Allergy and Immunology and has chaired the ASCIA Dietitians Committee for the past six years and is excited to bring to fruition the Professional Certificate for dietitians in food allergy and food intolerance.
 Ingrid also has a private practice in Perth with special interests in nutrition services for maternal health, paediatrics and gastroenterology.

-Kathy is Deputy Chair of the Dietitian Subcommittee of the Australasian Society of Clinical Immunologists and Allergists (ASCIA) which aims to provide up-to-date educational resources for dietitians and families living with food allergy.
-Kathy regularly attends National and International conferences including the European Academy of Allergy and Clinical Immunology (EAACI) and the American Academy of Allergy, Asthma and Immunology (AAAAI) conferences to broaden and update her skills.
-Kathy has worked with other colleagues to prepare the ASCIA DAA Food Allergy and Intolerance course.
+Kathy is newly elected Chair of the Dietitian Subcommittee of the Australasian Society of Clinical Immunologists and Allergists (ASCIA) which aims to provide up-to-date educational resources for dietitians and families living with food allergy.
+Kathy regularly attends National and International conferences to broaden and update her skills.

 Dr Merryn Netting BSc BND PhD AdvAPD